drakkar-lig/walt-python-packages/client/walt/client/doc/md/server-install.md

-# How to install a WalT server
+# WalT server installation

 ## Overview

-These instructions assume you are familiar with Debian operating systems.

-For easy setup, we provide a server OS image at https://github.com/drakkar-lig/walt-project/releases/latest.
-When dumped to a USB flash drive, you can use it to boot any PC and turn it into a WalT server.
-Then, you can migrate the OS to the internal disk of the server.

-Alternatively, we provide instructions to setup walt server software and dependencies on a freshly installed debian system.
+We provide instructions to setup walt server software and dependencies on a freshly installed debian 11 (bullseye) operating system.

+Note that walt server software interacts with various network daemons (lldpd, snmpd, dhcpd, ptpd, ntpd, tftpd, nfsd), thus you should not run other software related to network management on this walt server machine.

 ## Hardware requirements